-Our practice has a business continuity plan that should be referred to for detailed information about managing IT-related disasters and disruptions.
+Our ACCHO has a business continuity plan that should be referred to for detailed information about managing ITrelated disasters and disruptions.

 In the event of IT system issues and crashes, report the situation to IT [supplier name] and [contact number].